Vishalbharadwaj27/SynsSpace/README.md

 # SyncSpace - Realtime Collaboration Platform for Students

-A production-grade full-stack realtime collaboration platform where students can create study rooms, collaborate in real-time, chat, manage tasks, share notes, upload files, and use pomodoro timers to track productivity.
+A full-stack realtime collaboration platform where students can create study rooms, collaborate in real-time, chat, manage tasks, share notes, upload files, and use pomodoro timers to track productivity.

 ## Tech Stack